alantanlc/alantanlc.github.io/_posts/2022-07-07-parsing-nested-data-structures.markdown

 ## Nested Null Checks

 This method __traverses__ the nested data structure level by level.
 This allows us to retrieve `levelTwoName` even if the remaining nested objects are null (e.g. if `levelFourMap` is null).
-However, this method has poor readability.
+However, this method has poor readability and certainly does not sit well with [Never Nesters](https://www.youtube.com/watch?v=CFRhGnuXG-4&ab_channel=CodeAesthetic).

 ```java
 public List<String> getNames(LevelOne levelOne) {